AIPR Certificate in Parapsychology and AIPR Advanced Certificate in Parapsychology

 |Compensatable Fail||30% to 39%|

 The essay topic is provided in each unit.
 The essay will consist of a review or discussion of the theme with arguments backed up by reference to relevant material.
 References must include articles or book chapters that appear in the lists provided specifically for that unit.
 There are two types of readings: Required Reading, which students must read, and Optional Readings, which are used mainly as reference sources for essays, though it is expected that any optional reference be read if it is to be used as a reference.
 A total of at least 4 (four) references drawn from either or both lists must be reviewed in the essay.
 Students should also use references from other sources (e.g., Google Scholar, FindArticles, Parapsychology Foundation, and university and local libraries), but these references must be in addition to the count of 4 (four) mandatory references from the two lists in the given unit.
-Students may find other relevant references at Parapsychology Sources and PF Links.
+Students may find other relevant references at the Society for Psychical Research’s The Psi Encyclopedia and the Parapsychology Foundation’s Abstracts & Articles.
 Students should regard the unit readings as starting points only in their research.

 Students are invited to contact Dr. Storm via e-mail or telephone if they need advice on article selection, or any other aspect of research and essay writing.